zikula-modules/Mediashare/docs/readme.txt

-4) You can now remove Photoshare's image directory (if the images were stored in the file system) or the images from the Photoshare tables within the PostNuke database.
+4) You can now remove Photoshare's image directory (if the images were stored in the file system) or the images from the Photoshare tables within the Zikula database.
 From your preferred database management tool, you can remove the (prefix)_photoshare_images table, remove the pn_imagedata and pn_thumbnaildata.
 If you are using MySQL's command line, you need to "alter table (prefix)_photoshare_images drop column